stevencombs/retrocombs.github.io/_drafts/2021-01-30-plus4-chapter7-graphics.md

 ## High Resolution Graphics

-The Plus/4 screen contains 25 rows of 40 characters each for a total of 1000 character positions (25 x 40 = 100).
+The Plus/4 screen contains 25 rows of 40 characters each for a total of 1000 character positions (25 x 40 = 1000).
 Each character is described by a grid of 8 x 8 pixels, or 64 pixels.
 Therefore, the full-screen resolution of a Plus/4 screen is 320, 200 and 64,000 pixels.
 So far, we've controlled each 8 x 8 grid only.
 In this section we will break that grid into the large screen and control all pixels individual to access "high resolutions graphics mode."

-While you may be thinking "cool, now I can a single color for each pixel", here's the caveat.
-The Plus/4 will only all you to access two colors in each 8 x 8 character.
+While you may be thinking "cool, now I can use a single color for each pixel", here's the caveat.
+The Plus/4 will only allow access to two colors in each 8 x 8 character.

 Remember the multi-color option in the `COLOR` command?
-You can use this to activate high resolution graphics mode to provide four colors per character; however, this comes at the expense of screen resolution.
+You can use this to activate high resolution graphics mode to provide four colors per character.
 More information in [Multi-Color Graphics](#multi-color-graphics) section.

 ### GRAPHICS PROGRAM